Selling a House in South Carolina: Tax Implications

 Tax Rules for Rental Properties

-• Federal Taxes on Home Sale SC: At the federal level, selling a rental property involves capital gains taxes.
-Know if your sale qualifies for exemptions or reduced rates.
+- Federal Taxes on Home Sale SC: When you sell a hired home at the federal level, you have to pay capital gains taxes.
+Check to see if your sale can get you tax breaks or lower rates.

 Utilizing 1031 Exchanges for Tax Deferral

-• Tax Planning Selling House SC: A 1031 exchange calls for careful tax planning.
+- Tax Planning Selling House SC: A 1031 exchange requires careful tax planning.
 Consult with a tax expert to stay compliant and improve your investment strategy.

 Depreciation Recapture and Its Effects